1 College and Main

 ||Check with center

 The University Competency Assessment Panel (UCAP) reviews competency statements and determines if academic credit can be awarded.
-More detailed information about competency assessment procedures can be obtained by requesting a copy of the Guide to Experiential Learning from Academic Success (Blackmore Library, 2nd Floor)
+More detailed information about competency assessment procedures can be obtained by requesting a copy of the Guide to Experiential Learning from Student Services (Harry C. Moores Campus Center)

 $50 / Submission Fee